OrionExplorer/dcpam/README.md

 # DCPAM [![Build Status](https://travis-ci.org/OrionExplorer/dcpam.svg?branch=master)](https://travis-ci.org/OrionExplorer/dcpam)
 ### _Data Construct-Populate-Access-Manage_
-Data warehouse or data mart.
+* Data warehouse or data mart.
-DCPAM helps to create central repositories of integrated data from one or disparate sources([1]).
+* DCPAM helps to create central repositories of integrated data from one or disparate sources([1]).
+* Cross-platform (Linux/Windows).

 It is ETL-based([2]) system with CDC([3]) solutions depending on the data sources (currently it's database only):